 What is belatacept?

 Belatacept lowers your body's immune system.
 The immune system helps your body fight infections.
 The immune system can also fight or "reject" a transplanted organ such as a kidney.
 Organ rejection happens when the immune system treats the new organ as an invader and attacks it.

-Belatacept is used in combination with other medications to prevent organ rejection after a kidney transplant.
+Belatacept is used in combination with other medicines to prevent organ rejection after a kidney transplant.
 Belatacept is given only to people who have been exposed to the Epstein-Barr virus (your doctor will test your blood to confirm this).

 Belatacept may also be used for purposes not listed in this medication guide.